 There is a Technical Bulletin which provides a summary here.

-The following is an extract from the Justices of the Peace and Commissioners for Declarations Act 1991
+For the full details refer to Section 17 of the Justices of the Peace and Commissioners for Declarations Act 1991

 17 Disqualification from office

 (1) A person is not qualified to be appointed to, or to continue in, office under this Act as an appointed justice of the peace or as an appointed commissioner for declarations if the person—

 (a) is an insolvent under administration within the meaning of the Corporations Act, section 9; or

 (b) is or has been convicted of an indictable offence, whether dealt with on indictment or summarily; or

 (c) is or has been convicted of an offence against this Act; or

 (d) is or has been convicted of more than 2 relevant offences; or

 (i) has been convicted of a relevant offence; or